cvmfs/doc-cvmfs/cpt-repo.rst

 S3 Compatible Storage Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CernVM-FS can store files directly to S3 compatible storage systems, such as Amazon S3, Huawei UDS and OpenStack SWIFT.
+CernVM-FS can store files directly to S3 compatible storage systems, such as Amazon S3, or Ceph.
 The S3 storage settings are given as parameters to ``cvmfs_server mkfs`` or ``cvmfs_server add-replica``:

 ::